kikorb/kikorb.github.io/_posts/2015-05-19-starting-a-blog-using-jekyll.md

 title:  "Starting a blog using jekyll!"
 date:   2015-05-19 18:59:46
 categories: jekyll update
+summary: "For a while I have been wanting to write a blog again.
+But using blogger was not the best thing for me since I wanted something a bit more technical..."
 ---
 For a while I have been wanting to write a blog again.
 But using blogger was not the best thing for me since I wanted something a bit more technical.